RashadAR/ai-voice-assistant/README.md

-# Insanely fast AI voice assistant in 50 LOC
+# AI voice assistant

-This repo contains everything you need to run your own AI voice assistant that responds to you in less than 500ms.
+This repo contains everything you need to run your own AI voice assistant.

 It uses:
 - 🌐 [LiveKit](https://github.com/livekit) transport